eremus123/boardgamebot/README.md

 # Next Steps

 - Search within your group to see if anyone owns the game
-- Include ratings in the game search feature
+- Include ratings in the game search feature / Allow for your own ratings
 - Login directly to BGG to save to your own collections and stats
 - Keep track of the number of plays for each game that you own.
 - Suggest recommended games that you might like based on your own collection
 - Don't know which game to play?
 Introducing a randomizer to pick a game that your group owns!
 - Support for more than 100 games displayed
+- Handle duplicates between

 # Acknowledgements & References